darus90/nCNC/README.md

 [![Blender Addon](https://img.shields.io/github/license/manahter/nCNC)](https://github.com/manahter/nCNC/blob/main/LICENSE)
 ![GitHub last commit](https://img.shields.io/github/last-commit/manahter/nCNC)

+This add-on; Allows you to control the CNC machine and generate G-code to milling.

 * _Currently only curves can be converted (will be developed for 3D objects as well)_
 * _This add-on has been tested with GRBL v1.1 - CNC 3018._